patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 });
 ```

-If we apply this logic to our "checkUser" function (thereby comparing the DB's *hashed* password with thethe provided password when registering the user), our code will look like this:
+If we apply this to our "checkUser" function (thereby comparing the DB's *hashed* password with the provided password when registering the user), our code will look like this:

 ```javascript
 module.exports.checkUser = function (userData) {